priangshuxyz/LC-GFG/Stack/LargestRectangularAreaHistogram.md

-<p>[Naive Approach] By Finding Max Area of Rectangles all Heights - O(n2) Time and O(1) Space
+<p>[Naive Approach] By Finding Max Area of Rectangles all Heights - O(n2) Time and O(1) Space </p>
-The idea is to fix each bar as the height of the rectangle and expand towards the left and right while the bars are at least as tall as the current bar.
+<p>The idea is to fix each bar as the height of the rectangle and expand towards the left and right while the bars are at least as tall as the current bar.
 For every valid step, we keep adding the current bar’s height to the area.
-By doing this for all bars and keeping track of the maximum value.</p>
+By doing this for all bars and keeping track of the maximum value. </p>

 ```cpp
     int res = 0, n = arr.size();